SS-Truppenübungsplatz Heidelager: History

 The total number of victims in the Pustków camp is unknown.
 In 1944, with the Soviet army advancing, the camp was disbanded.
 All surviving prisoners were sent to nearby camps, such as the Kraków-Płaszów camp.
-It is estimated that at least 15,000 people died or were killed, including approximately 5,000 Russian prisoner of war, 7,500 Jews, and 2,500 Poles.
+It is estimated that at least 15,000 people died or were killed, including approximately 5,000 Russian prisoners of war, 7,500 Jews, and 2,500 Poles.
 The last commandant of the training base was Totenkopfverbände-Oberführer-SS Bernhardt Voss, until the summer of 1944.

 The facility resembled a small city with its own narrow-gauge railway line, some 3,600 men of different nationalities, cinemas, dining halls, dozens of villas, a newsletter, a large camp brothel staffed by female prisoners from the slave labour camp nearby, and regular hunting parties for the high-ranking officers.
 This is where the Galizien Division came into existence.
-The range was visited by Reichsführer-SS Heinrich Himmler on 28 September 1943, and abandoned in the summer of 1944 ahead of the Soviet advance.
+The range was visited by Reichsführer-SS Heinrich Himmler on 28 September 1943, and abandoned in the summer of 1944 ahead of the Soviet advance during the Lvov-Sandomierz Offensive.
+The V-2 testing infrastructure was transferred to the Wehrmacht training ground "Heidekraut" (also "Westpreussen", "Gruppe") near Wierzchucin in the Tuchola Forest, according to plans drawn up in the spring of that year, and rocket launching experiments including Rheinbote resumed in the new location by August 1944.

 After the camp was abandoned, the area was still defended by a combat group of the Waffen-SS, under the leadership of a SS storm-troopers.
 The camp was largely destroyed by fire during the evacuation of the military training centre.